zouppen/filemagie/README.md

 efficient merge of the results.

 **NB!** To benefit from reflink feature, on Btrfs the file "seams" need to be at multiples of the fundamental block size of the file system.
+And naturally, the files need to be on a same file system.
 Otherwise, warning is printed and a regular copy is performed.
 To see the block size of current directory, you may `stat -fc %S .`.
-Also, the files need to be on a same file system.

 ## Building